 Along with these features, insurance companies generally welcome clients using home exchange as, statistically, break-ins are reduced when a home is occupied (Source).

 It is also important that the individuals taking part in the exchange use due diligence.
 It is highly recommended to meet with your insurance agent and verify that your coverage is adequate.
 It is also important to take ample time to establish clear communication with potential exchange partners.

 My husband and I have completed fourteen very successful home exchanges to date.
 We have our fifteenth exchange coming up shortly plus one ‘in the bank’ (they’ve stayed at our place in Beijing, now we just need to find the time to get to Panama!)

 Do I recommend home exchanging for others?
 We have loved our home exchanges, and this method of accommodation has worked out very well for us.
 That being said, I recognize that this type of arrangement is not for everybody.
 If you are interested in the concept of home exchange, I highly recommend investigating it, looking around, asking questions and seeing if this is something that you feel comfortable trying.
 If it is, again I stress the importance of taking your time in the process.
 If you feel rushed or pressured by another party, or if your gut just says “no,” my advice is to skip that exchange and wait for another one that feels right for you.
 Homeexchange.com currently offers 65,000 listings in over 150 countries.
 With a bit of flexibility, your options should be plentiful!

-Feature Photo: Victoria, BC: only a two-hours’ drive from our home but it felt that we were worlds away.
+Feature Photo: Victoria, BC: a relatively short drive from our home…but we felt like we were worlds away.

 Photos Below: Previous Home Exchanges (many on which one or more of our other family members joined us).